baidu/OASP/tests/README.md

 This is a compiled version of the OASP client app provided in this repo.

-### test0.apk
+### base.apk

 The baseline APK without OASP support.

 ### test1.apk

-This is an apk generated from the sign.sh script provided in this repo (based on test0.apk).
-It has a valid OASP signature.
+This is an apk with OASP signature based on the base.apk.
 It can pass the OASP verification of the OASP client app provided in this repo.

 ### test2.apk